edbns/Stefna/DEVELOPER_NOTES.md

 **Bottom Line:** Your existing prompt composer is already perfect.
 Don't recreate it!
 Instead, use the IPA system for quality control and the preset engine for smart preset management! 🎉

-**Note:** IPA system uses MediaPipe Face Mesh (already in your project) - no additional dependencies required! 🎭
+**Note:** IPA system uses MediaPipe Face Mesh with manually generated pseudo-embeddings - no additional dependencies required! 🎭

+**Key Insight:** We create "pseudo-embeddings" from MediaPipe landmarks, not native embedding vectors.
+This gives us structural identity comparison that's perfect for photoreal edits! ✨